 The Director of Publicity at each record label usually works long hours in an attempt to publicize the label’s acts.

 Director salaries vary depending on the size of the record label and the level of experience and responsibilities of the individual.
-All things considered, salaries range from $35,000 to $40,000 annually.
-If the Director works with a relatively larger company with better-known acts, they can expect to earn between $40,000 and $55,000 per year.
-If you are a Director of Publicity at a major record label, salaries can range from $50,000 to $100,000 per year.
+If the Director works with a relatively larger company with better-known acts, they can expect to earn more than a Director of Publicity at a smaller label.

 The Director of Publicity can advance their career by moving into the position of Vice President of Public Relations and Publicity.
 Also, he or she can find advancement by obtaining a Director of Publicity position with a larger, more prestigious record company.
 Of course, there is always the option for an individual to open their own firm to handle the publicity of their music industry clients.